rjarman/adaptive-marketing-ai/README.md

 - **Website Analytics**: Google Analytics, Adobe Analytics, or Mixpanel integration for real visitor data
 - **Webhook Support**: Real-time data updates via webhooks from connected platforms
 - **Data Validation**: Enhanced data quality checks and duplicate detection for live data sources
+- **Remove Data Restrictions**: Current dummy data has many ingestion restrictions that can be lifted for production use

 ## 🔧 Technical Considerations